thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 # Digital Twin

-Thin-edge provides the tools to build a remote *digital twin* representation of a piece equipment as well as a *local representation* of its architecture, both being used to direct operations to and collect data from
+%%te%% provides the tools to build a remote *digital twin* representation of a piece equipment as well as a *local representation* of its architecture, both being used to direct operations to and collect data from